gqqnbig/ConflictBench/README.md

 `workspace` is temp folder during experiments.
 `output` contain all experiment results.

+After fetching all data examples, the `Resource` folder will take roughly 15GB space.

 `Script` folder contain python script to run this experiment.

 NOTICE: